updated 29 June 2026

 Let me cut to the chase… this budget is meaty and includes a few surprises!

-There’s not a lot of good news in this one for business owners and investors, whether investing in property or other capital appreciating assets.
+When it first landed, there was not a lot of good news in this one for business owners and investors, whether investing in property or other capital appreciating assets.

 These are the meatiest bits of the budget you need to know about.